urda/website/_posts/2012-07-12-ps-clean-up-an-xml-file.md

 title: Using PowerShell to Clean Up an Xml File
 author: Peter Urda
 layout: post

+summary: |
+    Put PowerShell to work at cleaning up your XML files.

 redirect_from: /2012/07/ps-clean-up-an-xml-file/

 categories:
   - Programming
 tags: